 In many theatres having peacock feathers on the stage has been considered as bad luck.
 There have been stories discussed disasters occurring in performances (like scenery falling) when the peacock feathers present on stage.

 However, peacock feathers aren’t always considered as unlucky as the peacock is India’s National bird.
 They often get interpreted as spirituality symbols or third eye while representing awareness, vigilance, along with protection.

 10. A Bird Being Trapped in your House

 Almost every action and characteristic of birds have been related to luck in an individual’s or a family’s life.
 Not only colors and death, but the actions of the bird can also indicate a lot of future occurrences with the situation it is about to bring.

 A common superstition that revolves around many parts of the world is when a bird struggles to get out after getting stuck in someplace inside and around your house.
 While a bird flap and bounces against the glass in the house, this can indicate a sign that you might also get trapped as well.

-So, if sometime you’ll hear any bird humming in the garden or tapping in the house window, maybe you’ll have to check on the breed of bird to clear any qualms associated with the superstition.
-While all these superstitions arise from day to day negative consequences occurring within a short time right after the superstitious incident, in a lot of cases no negative experiences have been reported.
+So, if sometimes you’ll hear any bird humming in the garden or tapping in the house window, maybe you’ll have to check on the breed of bird to clear any qualms associated with the superstition.
+While all these superstitions arise from day-to-day negative consequences occurring within a short time right after the superstitious incident, in a lot of cases no negative experiences have been reported.
 So, all these happenings are known as superstition for a reason.
 It’s completely up to you how seriously you deal with superstitions.

-No doubt that the superstitions and myths once are taken seriously worldwide, but you can take off that hat while crossing fingers any time you’ll notice a pelican, owl, magpie, or any other bird species anytime you want to.
+No doubt that the superstitions and myths once are taken seriously worldwide, but you can take off that hat while crossing fingers any time you’ll notice a pelican, owl (check also our post about owl superstitions), magpie, or any other bird species anytime you want to.